 One of the best ways to mitigate climate change is by reducing your meat intake.
 Some of the environment effects that have been associated with meat production are pollution through fossil fuel usage, effluent waste, water and land consumption and animal methane.
 Not to mention, raising animals for food can cause immense animal suffering.
 As well as helping the environment, reduced excessive meat intake can lower blood cholesterol levels, reduce your chances of getting type 2 diabetes and improve your gut health.

-You can reduce your meat consumption by eating vegetarian and vegan meals, or simply reducing the amount of meat you eat in each meal.
+You can reduce your meat consumption by embracing a vegan diet, eating vegetarian and vegan meals, or simply reducing the amount of meat you eat in each meal.
 We spoke to Donia Hilal, nutritionist at Personalised.co, who provides her top tips on how to safely reduce your meat intake.

 1) Swap out red meat for healthier meats